-The Fund invests in companies whose products and services support a reduction in the level of greenhouse gas emissions across seven pre-defined themes which offer solutions that address aspects of climate change.
+The Fund invests in companies whose products, services or assets enable a reduction in the level of greenhouse gas emissions across six pre-defined themes which offer solutions that address aspects of climate change.
 How assets are selected is described in the "Asset Contribution: How we select assets" section.
 The Manager will also engage with companies it invests in to enhance the Investors' contribution to the Sustainability Objective.
-This is described further in the "Investor Contribution: Investor Stewardship" section.
+This is described further in the "Investor Contribution: Investor Stewardship" section

-The table below illustrates the solutions provided under each theme ("what") and how that solution supports the Sustainability Objective and contributes to a reduction in the level of greenhouse gas emissions ("why").
-Some holdings may provide solutions across more than one theme.
+The table below illustrates the solutions provided under each theme ("what") and how that solution supports the Sustainable Objective and contributes to a reduction in the level of greenhouse gas emissions ("why").
+The Fund may not be invested across all of these themes at all times.
 The asset KPIs relevant to each theme are also shown (for further detail on KPIs please see below under "Ongoing Monitoring and Sustainability Metrics").